Enquire Now

 Physical and psychological institutional abuse has far-reaching consequences.
 Victims commonly suffer life-long symptoms of trauma, which often result in severe relational and financial difficulties.
 As a survivor of abuse, it is safe to say that no amount of financial redress can make up for what happened to you.
 Still, compensation will offer validation of your experience and future financial security.

 Many victims suffer silently for years and are afraid of speaking out about their experience for fear of not being believed, their case being denied/rejected, and retaliation by the perpetrator.
 However, remaining silent after abuse can further compound any existing emotional and psychological issues, and may exacerbate symptoms of Post-Traumatic Stress Disorder (PTSD).
-The thought of speaking up and telling your story may be confronting, therefore it’s crucial to find the right support, and its also important to realise that telling someone about your experience is the first step of the healing process.
+The thought of speaking up and telling your story may be confronting, therefore it’s crucial to find the right support, and it’s also important to realise that telling someone about your experience is the first step of the healing process.

 How to Start an Institutional Abuse Claim?

 As a highly-experienced personal injury law firm, Trilby Misso are here to help you seek justice and advocate to protect your rights.
 Take the first step to move forward with your life; get in touch with us to arrange a no-obligation free consultation.
-At the initial meeting, your lawyer will listen to your story and explain your rights and compensation entitlements which will depend on various factors such as; the level of pain and suffering, physical and psychological injuries, medical expenses, need for ongoing care and employment history.
+At the initial meeting, your lawyer will listen to your story and explain your rights and compensation entitlements which will depend on various factors such as the level of pain and suffering, physical and psychological injuries, medical expenses, need for ongoing care and employment history.
 We are empathetic to your situation and aim to minimise your stress and support you throughout the legal process.
 At Trilby Misso, we operate on a No Win-No Fee basis and don’t charge an uplift fee.
 Once you accept our terms and sign the agreement, we will begin building your case.

-How We Support You.
+How We Support You

 As personal injury lawyers, we are sensitive to the difficulties that survivors of abuse may experience when seeking accountability from their abusers.
 We work hard to ensure that you are heard and treated with respect throughout the whole legal process.
 However, we also understand that symptoms of injury and distress don’t simply stop once you have decided to take action; therefore, we offer specialist support services such as: